thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 28 July 2022
+### Daily Rundown on Friday, 29 July 2022

-- The average temperature today is 19.71˚C;
+- The average temperature today is 24.24˚C;
-- With highs of 23.53˚C and lows of 13.82˚C.
+- With highs of 25.61˚C and lows of 14.14˚C.
-- You can expect overcast clouds for the day.
+- You can expect scattered clouds for the day.

 <!-- weather_marker ends -->